nrgsghanei2001/api_reminder/README.md

+**API Reminder**

-This project is a task reminder app built with Django framework.
-It allows users to create, edit, delete, and view their tasks through a web interface or a REST API.
-The project helps users to manage their time and stay organized.
-The project uses Django REST framework to implement the API and Bootstrap to style the front-end.
+The API Reminder is a task management application constructed using the Django framework.
+It provides users with the capability to create, modify, delete, and review their tasks via both a user-friendly web interface and a RESTful API.
+This project serves as a valuable tool for time management and organizational purposes.

+The implementation leverages the Django REST Framework for API development and integrates Bootstrap for frontend styling.
+Furthermore, the project optimally utilizes the functionalities offered by the Django REST Framework, including serializers and permission management, to enhance usability and security.